GKlick/GKlick.github.io/_posts/2018-08-14-Testing-Local-Images.md

   3. Affluent Areas

 With some reconnisounce on industry in the Big Apple we able to focus our search in Manhattan’s “Silicon Alley” and the Brooklyn Tech Triangular.
 We specifically focused on stations along the Brown, Green, and Orange lines, since these allow the easier access to the Gala space.
 From these constraints we chose about 20 stations to focus on in our analysis.
+___
+After determining our approach we started gathering and preparing our data.
+In this blog I will be discussing our thought process, for the commented code on this project I encourage you to visit my Github repository.

+Using Scrappy we pulled all the turnstile datasets, then limited the data to just May, June, and July of the past two years.
+The turnstile machines were anything but infallible, so much of our time was spent processing errors.

+After much manipulation we found an average passenger per hour rate at each station.
+We then focused our attention on the highest average rates within our selected stations.
+We also checked to see where our priority stations fell among the top 40 stations.

+Finally, we examined average weekly and daily rates among our top 3 priority stations to find the best time to send out the street teams.
+Our boxplot below allows the client to easily see the medium rate for each station, as well as better understand if the rate is fairly consistent or is influence by a high concentration of outliers.
+The weekly data shows all work days are suitable for the street teams.

+Hourly rates are calculated based off of 4 hour reporting segments.
+This means the high rates at 9pm ecomposses a time period starting at 5pm.
+From this graph we see the optimal time would be during the rush hour block.

+At the end of the week we were able to report back to our client with the answer to their inquiry (and our minimum viable product) that they should send street teams to 14th St, 14St-Union Sq, and 23St during rush hour (5-9pm) during any given weekday.